burakyldrm/pythoniancultist.github.io/keras_gpu.md

 >
 >driver   : xserver-xorg-video-nouveau - distro free builtin

-If you see an output resembling the one above, you are good to for the next step.
+If you see an output resembling the one above, you are good to go for the next step.
 Run the following on a terminal to install the aforementioned drivers:

 >sudo ubuntu-drivers autoinstall